 Harvey is Magnificent!

 Through the next door is a living room, with 2 facing sofas, a small TV with DVD player, plenty of books and board games to keep adults and children entertained.
-The sofas convert to beds and there is a slot for a table – which we discovered there are 2 sizes of table top.
+The sofas convert to beds and there is a slot for a table – for which there are 2 sizes of table top.
 A shorter one, to save space and a longer one for when we were all playing games together.
 A very novel feature, which came in very handy.

 The West End

 The big bathroom, is certainly big.
 It features a shower, original toilet and sinks, heated towel rail and small storage area.
-Again, fresh flowers sit on the small window, creating a natures touch.
+Again, fresh flowers sit on the small window, creating a natural touch.
 I could comfortably shower all 3 kids in one go, with no fighting over space or tripping over each other.
 I will say though, the showers are very hard to regulate.
 The water is so very hot, but SO very cold at the slightest touch of the dial!

 Onwards past the bathroom is another double bedroom with another luggage bed on top.
 This room could easily sleep 3.
 Then another living room that can be converted into a 2 sleeper (or double as there are middle partitions to put down if needed).

 Lastly is a second kitchen with all the same items as the first one.
 Cutlery, crockery and cooking items.
 There is a microwave oven with convection cooking facilities (as there is no conventional oven) and induction hobs and hot plates to cook on.
 It took a bit of getting used to but we managed to cook a few homely meals such as spaghetti bolognese, and a curry.
 We had cooked breakfasts and there was ample space above our head for the snacks!
 Each kitchen contains a fridge with a small freezer compartment, a bin and plenty of facilities for recycling.